Resident Research FAQs

 A. All Residents are expected to submit and present their research at local, regional or national conferences.
 These presentations are either in oral or poster form.
 Residents usually attend 2-3 conferences per year.
 Surgical meetings include: American Association for Thoracic Surgery, International Society for Heart and Lung Transplantation, Western Thoracic Surgical Association, Society of Thoracic Surgeons, Southern Thoracic Surgical Association, and American Thoracic Society.

 Q. What sort of daily schedule do Research Residents work on?

-A. Research residents are 100% lab research (no clinical responsibilities) during their tenure in the lab.
+A. Research residents work 100% on research (no clinical responsibilities) during their 2 years of training.
 Daily lab hours generally range from 8.00am – 5pm.
 However, the hours are flexible as long as progress is made.
 The schedule also depends on the Principle Investigator and the specific models used in the lab.
 Preparation time and experimental time varies, but usually do not go beyond a reasonable length.